SPOTLIGHT ON Finela Moore

 Self-portrait (photograph) of the artist, 2006

 Finela Moore came to New Zealand from South Africa in 2001.
-She is a single mother who lives under the shadow of Mauau in Mount Maunganui.
-In addition to being an artist, she teaches art classes and does home movie making as a hobby.
+She lives in Mount Maunganui, a delightful beach town on the Bay of Penty.
 She has three university degrees, one in the arts and two in social science.
 Influenced by her African roots, she has produced a wide body of work characterised by diversity in subject and style, no less the Pacific and Austrolasian arts.

 New beginnings on new shores